polyipseity/information/special/academia/HKUST/COMP 2211/index.md

   - AI ethics
     - de-biasing data by removing sensitive features (-2) ::@:: This does not work because the sensitive features are correlated with many other non-sensitive features still in the dataset.
     - ways to identify and resolve model biases (-1) ::@:: I need to write 2 answers.
 However, I have crossed out one that I had found unsatisfactory but have not added back a new one.
 Maybe time issue?
-  - time limit ::@:: It was sufficient to finish all questions and check some questions thoroughly.
+  - time limit ::@:: It was sufficient to finish all questions (about 30 minutes left) and check some questions thoroughly.
 - check
   - datetime: 2024-12-18T11:00:00+08:00/2024-12-18T12:30:00+08:00, PT1H30M
   - venue: Lecture Theater D